ShashSunkum/TrinityCollegeFoodPantryMS/README.md

 ## Technical Specifications

-- Programming Languages: (Specify languages)
+- Programming Languages: Python, CSS, javascript
-- Development Tools and Environments: (List IDEs, version control systems, etc.)
+- Development Tools and Environments: Git, (List IDEs)
-- Database and Storage: (Describe database systems or storage solutions)
+- Database and Storage: SQL database
 - External APIs and Libraries: (List any external APIs or libraries to be used)

 ## Milestones and Deliverables

-example:
-- Week 1-2: Project planning, research, and initial design
+- Week 1-2: Choose project and planning
+   - Milestone: Roles assigned and intial design decided on.
-- Week 3-4: Core feature development
+- Week 3-4: Microservice Development
+   - Milestone: Core functionality of both microservices implemented.
-- Week 5-6: Additional feature development and initial testing
+- Week 5-6: Database Integration and Persistence
+   - Milestone: Database integration with microservice, data persistence achieved.
-- Week 7: Final testing and bug fixing
+- Week 7: Integration and Testing
+   - Milestone: Microservices integrated and basic functionality tested.
-- Week 8: Final presentation and submission
+- Week 8: Documentation and Final Presentation
+   - Milestone: Presentation complete and application fully documented.

 ## Collaboration Plan

-- Communication Tools: Teammates used text (and Slack?) for written communication and Zoom for video meetings.
+- Communication Tools: Teammates used text and Slack for written communication and Zoom for video meetings.
 - Version Control: Project was developed on Github, using Git as version control.
 - Task Allocation: Shash focused on the pantry feature, Anupam did the recipe generator, Zack handled testing and CI/CD, and Meti and Mia wrote documentation and made presentation.

+## Component Diagram

 ## Project Setup